preslavmihaylov/booknotes/java/java-concurrency-in-practice/chapter-01/README.md

 # Chapter 01 - Introduction

-Concurrency is the easiest way to leverate multiprocessor systems to exploit better performance.
+Concurrency is the easiest way to leverage multiprocessor systems to exploit better performance.
 They are also inescapable in Java nowadays.
 E.g. Every time you're making a Spring application, you are making a concurrent application.

 However, it makes writing programs a lot harder as now, programming constructs are not accessed in a sequential fashion.